Skip to main content

 When to consider genomic testing

-• Where no cause has been identified by clinical assessment, biochemistry, imaging or renal biopsy.
+• No cause has been identified by clinical assessment, biochemistry, imaging or renal biopsy.

 • Unexplained end-stage renal disease associated with: